 Hence, none of the two concepts can function successfully in isolation.

 Strategic thinking requires setting a direction and objective through analysis of information and imagination.

 Strategic planning is needed to implement a chosen strategy through implementation plans, monitoring, and control.

 Strategic thinking involves decision-making based on gut feeling as well as intuition.

-While strategic planning is about translating and converting those insights into a plan of action, it is important to note that the sequence of events could be different.
+While strategic planning is about translating and converting those insights into a plan of action, it is essential to note that each company’s sequence of events could be different.

-9. Primary Reason for Processes:
+Primary Reason for Processes:

-10. Time Frame involved:
+Time Frame Involved:

 Strategic thinking requires only a short time frame since it deals with largely intuitive processes, which are not always linear or sequential.

 Strategic planning calls for a longer time frame since the process deals with many moving parts which need proper sequencing to work optimally together.